marijnh/Eloquent-JavaScript/11_async.md

 {{index "[network, stack]"}}

-We've constructed several ((layer))s of functionality on top of a primitive communication system in order to make it convenient to use.
+We've constructed several ((layer))s of functionality on top of a primitive communication system to make it convenient to use.
 This is a nice (though simplified) model of how real computer networks work.